 - Caller and agent speaker labels using channel identification or speaker diarization

 - Caller and agent sentiment details and trends

 - Talk and non-talk time for both caller and agent

-- Detects callers’ main issues using built-in ML models in Transcribe Call Analytics
+- Detects callers’ main issues, action items, and outcomes using built-in call summarization ML models in Amazon Transcribe Call Analytics

 - Discovers entities referenced in the call using Amazon Comprehend standard or custom entity detection models, or simple configurable string matching